 These doors are often (though not always) more narrow than standard doors to fit the narrow rooms that they're attached to.
 Butler doors can be double swinging doors or single swinging doors, making the door a stylish and statement piece with a bold color.

 The doors will swing back and forth and close in the center position.
 The horizontal spring pivot hinges recessed into the doors, allowing the doors to be almost full height and offering a hold open feature.

 So you don't have a butler or a butler's pantry.
 Why bother having a butler door in the first place?

 There's no reason that you can't use one of these doors in your home even if you're without a butler or a pantry.
 While they're unconventional, they fit well into many rooms.

-You can use these doors anywhere, but there are a few places that they'll fit better than others.
+You can use these doors anywhere, but there are a few places where they'll fit better than others.

 First, they're great for kitchens.
 Kitchens are like large butler pantries.
 It makes sense that they'd also be suitable for these doors because you can still move in and out without having to put things down to turn the doorknob.

 These may also work well in home offices.
-Allowing for the space to be sectioned off for your "day at the office," yet still providing an easy functoning door.
+Allowing for the space to be sectioned off for your "day at the office," yet still providing an easy functioning door.